Cooking Conversions Explained

 Unlike engineering, cooking often mixes volume and weight for convenience.
 A cup of flour is not as stable as 200 grams of flour because packing, humidity and measuring style change the result.
 Liquids behave more predictably by volume, but dry goods often do not.

-That means a conversion table is helpful, but it is not magic.
-The user still needs to know what kind of ingredient is being measured and how exact the recipe really needs to be.
+That means a conversion table only gets you so far: the result still depends on which ingredient is being measured and how precise the recipe actually needs to be.

 Where recipes usually go wrong